 A 'persons conducting a business or undertaking' (PCBU) may choose proactive policies to better protect exposed workers.
 Best practices for noise measurement include:

 Keep noise measurement data current by repeating surveys every one to two years.
 Repeat noise surveys after implementing engineering controls.
 Calibrate noise survey equipment annually.
 Conduct calibration checks before and after each measurement to verify the reliability of the instruments.

 Conduct enough samples to ensure that the noise measurements are representative of the worker’s exposures.
 This may require a statistical sampling approach.
 Document areas and job tasks that have noise levels and/or exposures that are less than 80 dB(A) or 135 dB(C) as well as areas or job tasks where workers are regularly exposed to combinations of noise, ototoxic substances and/or vibration (mainly Hand and Arm).

 Note: Research demonstrates exposure to ototoxicants (including certain pesticides, solvents, and pharmaceuticals) may cause hearing loss or balance problems, regardless of noise exposure.

 Create a database of noise survey records that can be easily accessed and maintained over time.
 Review noise survey results routinely: identify changes in noise levels or job tasks that trigger the need for additional monitoring.

-Consider contracting with a noise specialist for guidance and detailed survey requests that go beyond the expertise of the employer.
+Consider contracting with a noise specialist for guidance and detailed assessment requests that go beyond the expertise of the 'persons conducting a business or undertaking' (PCBU).
 Engage workers in identifying noise problems and solutions.